mahsayedsalem/goschedule/README.md

 ## Contributions Priority

-1. Use Redis to avoid pririty queue race conditions if ran on a distributed system.
+- [ ] Use Redis to avoid pririty queue race conditions if ran on a distributed system.
-2. Use Redis to store jobs unique identifiers and parameters, and ensure identifiers aren't duplicated.
+- [ ] Use Redis to store jobs unique identifiers and parameters, and ensure identifiers aren't duplicated.
-3. Consider time-zones when scheduling jobs.
+- [ ] Consider time-zones when scheduling jobs.
-4. Edit/Remove Jobs.
+- [ ] Edit/Remove Jobs.
-5. Central Logging.
+- [ ] Central Logging.
-6. Add more message brokers (Currently RabbitMQ is supperted, Kafka will be integratetd next).
+- [ ] Add more message brokers (Currently RabbitMQ is supperted, Kafka will be integratetd next).
-7. More test cases.
+- [ ] Create a circuit-breaker to retry failed jobs a number of times then remove it from the queue until updated.
+- [ ] Implement a dead-job-queue to store failing jobs.

 ## Inspired from